 The lungs are the functional units of respiration and are key to survival.
 They contain 1500 miles of airways, 300-500 million alveoli and have a combined surface area of 70 square meters (half a tennis court).
 Each lung weighs approximately 1.1 Kg.
 They are affected by a wide range of patholog...

-Lung abscess is a circumscribed collection of pus within the lung, and potentially life threatening.
-They are often complicated to manage and difficult to treat.
+A lung abscess is a circumscribed collection of pus within the lung.
+They are often complicated to manage and difficult to treat and, in some cases, may be life threatening.

 Lung architectural distortion in thoracic radiology refers to a descriptive term give when the normal pulmonary bronchial, vascular, fissural or septal anatomy is disrupted and manifested as loss of smooth course of the fissures, crowding of dilated bronchioles or vessels with angulated course 1...